Cumbie set to lead football program in next four games after firing Wells

 As a team, the Sooners average 469 yards per game, according to Oklahoma Athletics.

-The Cyclones have a 5-2 overall record and are coming off a win over No. 8 Oklahoma State last week adding on to what is now a 3-game win streak, according to Iowa State athletics.
+The Cyclones have a 5-2 overall record and are coming off a win over No. 8 Oklahoma State last week adding onto what is now a three-game win streak, according to Iowa State Athletics.

 In their final game at home, Tech will face the previously undefeated Oklahoma State at a to be determined time on Nov.
 20.